- Makes 1 galette

 - On top of the crust, brush on the mustard-vinegar mixture and spread evenly.
 Add the cheese, ham, and caramelized onions, scattering them evenly across the crust, but leaving a 1-inch border.
-Fold the edge over the top of the filling and seal.
+Fold the edges over the top of the filling and press to seal.
 Brush olive oil on the crust edges and sprinkle the entire tart with sea salt and pepper.

 - Heat a pat of butter in a small skillet.
 Fry the egg, sunny-side up, until the white is no longer translucent and the edges have crisped.
 Using a skillet, transfer the egg to the tart.
 Serve immediately and enjoy with a glass of hard, dry cider -- I recommend Foggy Ridge First Fruit!